Upcoming Information Sessions

 About the Program

 SUNY Oneonta's M.S.-Nutrition and Dietetics Program is a one-year (three-semester), full-time, intensive program that begins in May/June and ends the following May.
 This is a 36-credit non-thesis masters program that includes 1,180 supervised experiential learning hours and a culminating community health intervention project that can be completed in a variety of settings.

-Because this program is online, graduate student interns remain in their own communities while completing online graduate courses and supervised experiential learning experiences.
-Applicants locate their own Registered Dietitian (RD) preceptors and supervised experiential learning facilities, where they spend 40 hours each week applying their knowledge and developing entry-level skills.
-Interns typically spend another 12-15 hours each week completing online readings, assignments, projects, and discussing issues with faculty and other interns.
+Because this program is online, graduate students remain in their own communities while completing online graduate courses and supervised experiential learning experiences.
+Applicants locate their own Registered Dietitian (RD) preceptors and supervised experiential learning facilities, where they spend 32-40 hours each week applying their knowledge and developing entry-level skills.
+Students typically spend another 12-15 hours each week completing online readings, assignments, projects, and discussing issues with faculty and other interns.

 Upon successful completion of this program graduate students will be awarded a M.S. in Nutrition and Dietetics and are eligible to take the Registration Examination for Dietitians.